Divider text here

 Comment: If Richmond 300 is passed, my zoning district will change.

 Response: False.
 After Richmond 300 is passed, all zoning districts will remain the same.
 Zoning districts change with a zoning amendment, which must be adopted by City Council.
 Zoning changes are made with extensive community engagement.
-A “Big Move” identified in Richmond 300 is to re write the Zoning Ordinance (pp. 184 186).
-The re write of the Zoning Ordinance is a three to five year process that will include extensive community engagement.
+A “Big Move” identified in Richmond 300 is to re-write the Zoning Ordinance (pp. 184 186).
+The re-write of the Zoning Ordinance is a three to five year process that will include, and demand, extensive community engagement.

 Comment: The Future Land Use Category for my neighborhood